About

 Inclusivity

-We try to prioritise Darija speaking events and are working on getting stronger at offering mediation and translation of language during these events but generally speaking we aim to be flexible to the preference of those leading events as well as the audiences in attendance.
+Language: We encourage Darija (Moroccan Arabic) as the primary language in speaking events where possible and are working on getting stronger at offering mediation and translation of language in all events (you are almost guaranteed to find a friendly face who will love to translate if you find yourself not speaking the language of the event).
+English is becoming more widely recognised as the preferred non-native language in Morocco and to that end, we focus on Darija and English in our events and communications.
+We aim to be flexible to the preference of those leading events as well as the audiences in attendance.

-Harvest Festival curated events are always free; we do not charge for anything we curate and produce.
-If an event is costed/ticketed, the money goes directly to the business or space hosting it, as with HFM lunch and supper clubs.
-Harvest Festival Marrakech is a not-for-profit space.
+Costs: Harvest Festival Marrakech is a not-for-profit space, therefore we do not charge for anything we curate and produce.
+If an event is ticketed, that money goes directly to the business or space hosting it to cover the cost of the space producing the event.
 Some events may have limited capacities which is why you will occasionally find a registration essential link in the programme.